 Lean on me when you’re not strong,

 and I’ll be your friend.
-I’ll help you carry on.3
+I’ll help you carry on.2

 Your hands may be full as you guide Dad through crowds in the concourse, but avoid the temptation to check your bulging carry-on!
 If properly packed, it’s your safety net during delays or if your baggage is lost.
-Additionally, once you reach your destination, it allows you to relax and help Dad settle in rather than dash out for supplies.
+It should also contain critical items you can’t afford to lose, like his medications.
+As a bonus, once you reach your destination, you’ll avoid the need to dash out for supplies.
+Instead, relax and help Dad settle in.

-• Anything Dad needs during the first 72 hours of your trip and
+1. Anything Dad needs during the first 72 hours of your journey and

-• Anything he’ll need during the journey that you can’t buy after arrival.
+2. Anything he’ll need during the trip that you can’t buy after arrival.

 • ALL medication